 #1 tip for finding cheap places to travel in the US

-For the ultimate budget-friendly trip, I recommend Scott’s Cheap Flights (now called Going).
+For the ultimate budget-friendly trip in the US, I recommend Going (formerly Scott’s Cheap Flights).
 It’s free, easy to use, and will help you find cheap places to travel in the US.

 I’ve been using Scott’s for years, and it’s one of the best services I’ve found for affordable airfare.
 To get started, simply pop in your preferred airport, and they will send you free email alerts filled with low-cost flights to over 90 destinations across the world.

-Looking for the coolest things to do in the US?
+Looking for the coolest budget-friendly spots in the US?
 Explore the breathtaking landscapes of the Smoky Mountains, Tennessee, relax on the scenic shores of the Outer Banks, North Carolina, and marvel at the geothermal wonders of Yellowstone National Park, Wyoming.
 Experience the vibrant culture and live music scene in Austin, Texas.
-Whether you’re interested in nature, adventure, or city life, here are the top attractions to visit in the US.
+Here are my absolute favorite destinations where I’ve saved lots of money over the years.

 1. Great Smoky Mountains